szager-chromium/rr/Usage.md

 ## Getting the best performance on your machine

-rr doesn't take advantage of hardware parallelism yet.
-So it often runs faster when the tracer and tracee processes are pinned to single virtual CPU.
-This will probably end up the default for 1.0, but you can always manually pin rr by running

-    taskset 0x1 rr ...

-It may also help to disable CPU frequency scaling, such as Intel Speed Step.
-It can be disabled in either the BIOS or the kernel, e.g. by setting the CPU governor to 'performance'.
+Disabling CPU frequency scaling, such as Intel Speed Step, may improve performance.
+It can be disabled in either the BIOS or the kernel, by setting the CPU governor to 'performance', for example.

-Otherwise, frequent context switches between rr and tracees on different cores are expensive, and can cause unlucky migrations to scaled-down cores.